the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 This is why I made such a big deal about not needing hand-crafted ground truth labels earlier.

-You just send this event, along with your same evaluation prompt, to your judging LLM, and that's it!
+You just send this event, along with your same evaluation prompt, to your judging LLM, and that's all you need in terms of data or context!
-You suddenly have more eval examples and correctness labels, at the cost of an LLM call and a bit more work specifying your agent's topology.
+You suddenly have more eval examples and correctness labels, at the cost of an LLM call and a bit more work specifying your agent's topology to support seamless asynchronous evals that don't impact runtime results.

 Truth-based evals like this can run continuously, sampling real queries and auditing responses.
 No offline simulation needed — just real behavior, judged with real criteria.